vincefn/pyvkfft/README.rst

 - normalisation=0 (array L2 norm * array size on each transform) and 1 (the backward
   transform divides the L2 norm by the array size, so FFT*iFFT restores the orginal array)
 - R2C inplace implemented, but gives incorrect results compared to numpy (R2C+C2R normalised returns the original array, but R2C is different from numpy).
-Possible memory issues.
 - small testsuite: use `python setup.py test`

 TODO